Crime & Safety · Request a State Criminal History Record (Background Check)

 Depending on the purpose, the Identification and Criminal History Section responds to public inquiries under two different statutes.

-Under the Criminal Records Privacy Act, conviction CHRI may be made public to anyone without restriction and without the consent of the subject of the record.
-The requestor must submit either a Request for Conviction Criminal History Record (using Form 3000-240-569 or WATCH) or a full set of the subject's fingerprints.
+Under the Criminal Records Privacy Act, conviction criminal history record information (CHRI) may be made public to anyone without restriction and without the consent of the subject of the record.
+The requestor must either:

-Instructions for Completing Request for Conviction Criminal History Record Form (3000-240-569)
+Instructions for completing a Request for Conviction Criminal History Record PDF form (3000-240-569):

 Secondary dissemination of the CHRI is prohibited, unless in compliance with RCW 10.97.050.

 Please note that some of the documents provided on this page are available in Adobe® PDF format only and will require the Adobe® Reader in order to view or print them from your Web browser.